gordonguthrie/TheManual/docs/chapter2/investigating_sonic_pi_and_error_messages.md

 We can learn a lot about how a system works by using it and also looking at error messages, so lets try and break Sonic Pi and see what we can learn.

-Lets just muck about with this programme.
+Lets just muck about with this programme, first with a built-in Sonic Pi synth (by default `beep`) and then with our own one.

+## Built-in synths

 ```ruby
 play 60